 28. Alexa, what Chinese restaurants are nearby?

-Now you can support that local restaurant in your neighborhood that could really use it.
+Now you can support your favorite local restaurants through Alexa.
 Or, ask Alexa whether the local bakery is open right now.
 Because any time is a good time for croissants.
 Or sesame noodles.
 Or tacos.
 Or…

 30. Alexa, tell a Dad joke.